NC State Extension Publications

 Skip to Silo Types

-These silo types consist of a layer of concrete or asphalt to protect from soil contamination and a polyethylene plastic sheet covering the silage (sometimes the wall as well).
+A pile silo consists of a layer of concrete or asphalt to protect from soil contamination and a polyethylene plastic sheet covering the silage (sometimes the wall as well).
 The bunker silo is a variant with two or three concrete wall sides (Figure 3).
 This silo type is the least expensive but also has a large surface exposed to the air.
 Consequently, adequate lining of the inside walls with plastic is needed to avoid outer layer forage damage, in addition to the plastic sheet for the top.
 Sealing is most critical to ensure good preservation and forage quality.
-Plastic films must be at least 5 mm thick and be UV-resistant.
+Plastic films must be at least 5 millimeters thick and be ultraviolet light–resistant.
 Tires or gravel-filled bags must be used to keep plastic sheeting in place.
-Moreover, achieving at least 14 lb of DM/ft3 is essential to minimize losses, whereas the best silos can achieve densities of 20 lb of DM/ft3.
+Achieving at least 14 lb DM/ft3 is essential to minimize losses.
+The best silos can achieve densities of 20 lb DM/ft3.
 The forage crop should be packed to form progressive wedges and maintain a minimum slope of 1 (rise) to 3 (run) to avoid tractor rollover.
 The forage should be spread in a thin layer (no more than 6 inches deep) as much as possible to aid the compaction process.

-Increasingly more used, pressed bags provide the advantage of flexibility in terms of storage and movement of stored silage (Figure 4).
+Pressed bags, which are increasingly used, provide the advantage of flexibility in storage and movement of stored silage (Figure 4).
 The bagging machine regulates silage density in the bag, and achieving a smooth bag surface requires expertise.
 Pack as tightly as possible without creating an irregular surface (ripples), which creates air passages that can spoil much of the material being ensiled.
-Target density should be 14 lb of DM/ft3 to achieve good results.
-Use a clean hard surface on which to place the bag.
+Target density should be 14 lb DM/ft3 to achieve good results.
+Place the bag on a clean hard surface.
 This type of silo requires constant checking of each bag’s integrity so that punctures are quickly fixed and no air comes inside the silo.

 Towers